Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Xg0nkRNXaIk.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Are there going to be other planets in the game?
 https://www.youtube.com/watch?v=Xg0nkRNXaIk
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Planning on making any space stuff?](./yt-pYPBpZdBvP4.md) [https://www.youtube.com/watch?v=pYPBpZdBvP4](https://www.youtube.com/watch?v=pYPBpZdBvP4)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: When can we go to space?](./yt-eL7PT4_wRmY.md) [https://www.youtube.com/watch?v=eL7PT4_wRmY](https://www.youtube.com/watch?v=eL7PT4_wRmY)

 ### Topics